swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 let wordPairDict: [Word: Word] = [singularWord: pluralWord] // Error
 ```

-One workaround to fix this problem is to write a type erasure for the protocol `Word`.
+One workaround to fix this problem is to use type erasure for the protocol `Word`.
 Think of type erasure as a way to hide an object's type.
 Since `Word` is of type `Hashable`, we already have `AnyHashable` type erasure available in the standard library which we can easily use here.

 ```swift
 // The fix